mit-dci/utreexo/readme.md

 [ibdsim is able to resume from where it left off.
 Use ctrl+c to stop it.]
 [To resume, just do `./cmd ibdsim -net=testnet` again]
 ```

+* `ibdsim` is the CSN node and it will call genproofs and ask for blocks with the Utreexo accumulator proofs.
+It will receive the proofs and validate the inclusion.

 Note that your folders or filenames might be different, but this should give you the idea and work on default Linux/golang setups.
 If you've tried this and it doesn't work and you'd like to help out, you can either fix the code or documentation so that it works and make a pull request, or open an issue describing what doesn't work.